The Adventures of a Rugby Coach - Cover

 “We need to stop kicking long, keep the ball in the centre of the pitch and away from their wingers,” I said and looked at the fly half and scrum half, the main kickers in the team.

-“Okay Sir!” they all said at the same time.
+“Okay, Sir!” they all said at the same time.

-“Try to stop them from getting the ball out wide, they will run rings around us if you do.”
+“Try to stop them from getting the ball out wide; they will run rings around us if you do.”
 It told them.

 I noticed that one of the props had a large bruise coming up on his thigh.

-“Ellis, are you okay mate?”
+“Ellis, are you okay, mate?”
 I asked.
 The bruise looked painful.

-“Yes sir, it’s a bit stiff but I will try to run it off,” he said with a smile.
-I had been there, carrying an injury but at the same time eager to stay on the pitch.
-Rugby lads no matter what level they play at are all tough nuts and hard competitors.
+I had been there, carrying an injury, but at the same time eager to stay on the pitch.
+Rugby lads, no matter what level they play at, are all tough nuts and hard competitors.

-I called Jo over to have a look, she was the team physio after all.
+I called Jo over to have a look; she was the team physio after all.
 She told him to try it for ten minutes and see how it went.

-A team Seven – B team Ten.
+A Team Seven – B team Ten.

-I asked my subs to warm up, it would not be long before they had some game time.
+I asked my subs to warm up; it would not be long before they had some game time.
 They all went off to do some shuttle runs and warm-up exercises.

 It was our lineout just ten metres from the try line.
 It was a great position, I called out to the hooker, using one of our new lineout calls.
 He gave me the thumbs up; the line out was formed; the new line out call was called, and the hooker waited five seconds.

-Some refs might blow the whistle but today’s ref let us get away with it.
+Some refs might blow the whistle, but today’s ref let us get away with it.

 Then he broke past one of the centres and was tackled inches before the try line.
 He presented the ball well and our scrumhalf took the ball and dived over.
 The players and the crowd went mad.
-It was a well-worked try and it was a move I would keep in our playbook for future games.
+It was a well-worked try, and it was a move I would keep in our playbook for future games.

-The referee indicated the try had been scored and the players all ran back toward their own half.
+The referee indicated the try had been scored, and the players all ran back toward their own half.
 I grabbed the kicking tee and ran on, calling out to the subs to run the water bottles on at the same time.
-The game was being played at such a high pace I knew the lads would need a drink.
+The game was being played at such a high pace that I knew the lads would need a drink.

 I gave the fly half the tee, and he sipped some water before he started to get ready for the kick.

-Jo had run on and she was calling me over, she was working on the thigh of Ellis one of my props.
+Jo had run on, and she was calling me over; she was working on the thigh of Ellis, one of my props.

 “He is running stiff,” she said as I ran up to her.